KNowledgeOnWebScale/walder/README.md

 At the moment, Walder validates the following:

-- The config files describe all variables in the GraphQL-LD query in the parameters section.
+- The config files describe all variables in the query in the parameters section.
 - The config files mention only existing files in `200~x-walder-input-text/html` entries.

 ## Error handling